LocationCalle Mayor, 43, 44600 Alcañiz, Teruel, Spain

 General ContractorConstrucciones Gil

-From the architect.
+Text description provided by the architects.
 Located in the historical City Centre of Alcaniz, the renovation project of the so-called Casa Julve proposes the transformation of this former mansion into a School of Music.

 The passage of time had significantly affected the maintenance of the building, which allowed only recognize their original settings in the bay on the main street and the courtyard of the main staircase in poor structural condition.
 The project involves an intervention from its beginnings as far as reconstruction mimetic emphasis on a clear contrast between the new and existing action, seeking a balance between preserving its heritage values and provide internal coherence to the entire project.